WHK102/WHK-Conversor/readme.md

 # WHK Conversor

-WHK Converter is the most complete tool for Android that will help you to transform texts and files into multiple types of algorithms.
+WHK Convertsor is the most complete tool for Android that will help you to transform texts and files into multiple types of algorithms.

 ## Advantage